 1. Swap the pasta with zucchini noodles or spaghetti squash for a low-carb dish.

-2. Although the wine gives a classic flavor in shrimp scampi, you can leave out the wine and use chicken broth instead.
+2. Although the wine gives a classic flavor, you can make shrimp scampi without the wine and use chicken broth instead.

 3. Add more garlic if you want a more garlicky sauce.

-4. Top the finished dish with fresh herbs like parsley, thyme sprigs, etc.
+4. Top the finished dish with fresh herbs like basil or thyme sprigs, etc.

 5. Swap the olive oil for with avocado oil or vegetable oil.